logaretm/vee-validate/docs/guide/interaction-and-ux.md

 ### Setting The Interaction Mode Globally

-You can se the interaction mode for all of the `ValidationProvider` instances by using the exported `setInteractionMode` function.
+You can set the interaction mode for all of the `ValidationProvider` instances by using the exported `setInteractionMode` function.

 ```js{1,3}
 import { setInteractionMode } from 'vee-validate';